Social engineering (security): Baiting

-Baiting is like the real-world Trojan horse that uses physical media and relies on the curiosity or greed of the victim.
+Baiting is a form of real-world Trojan horse that uses physical media and relies on the curiosity or greed of the victim.
 In this attack, attackers leave malware-infected floppy disks, CD-ROMs, or USB flash drives in locations people will find them (bathrooms, elevators, sidewalks, parking lots, etc.), give them legitimate and curiosity-piquing labels, and wait for victims.

-For example, an attacker may create a disk featuring a corporate logo, available from the target's website, and label it "Executive Salary Summary Q2 2012".
-The attacker then leaves the disk on the floor of an elevator or somewhere in the lobby of the target company.
-An unknowing employee may find it and insert the disk into a computer to satisfy their curiosity, or a good Samaritan may find it and return it to the company.
-In any case, just inserting the disk into a computer installs malware, giving attackers access to the victim's PC and, perhaps, the target company's internal computer network.

 Unless computer controls block infections, insertion compromises PCs "auto-running" media.
 Hostile devices can also be used.
 For instance, a "lucky winner" is sent a free digital audio player compromising any computer it is plugged to.
 A "road apple" (the colloquial term for horse manure, suggesting the device's undesirable nature) is any removable media with malicious software left in opportunistic or conspicuous places.
 It may be a CD, DVD, or USB flash drive, among other media.
 Curious people take it and plug it into a computer, infecting the host and any attached networks.
 Again, hackers may give them enticing labels, such as "Employee Salaries" or "Confidential".

-One study done in 2016 had researchers drop 297 USB drives around the campus of the University of Illinois.
+One study published in 2016 had researchers drop 297 USB drives around the campus of the University of Illinois.
 The drives contained files on them that linked to webpages owned by the researchers.
 The researchers were able to see how many of the drives had files on them opened, but not how many were inserted into a computer without having a file opened.
 Of the 297 drives that were dropped, 290 (98%) of them were picked up and 135 (45%) of them "called home".

-Quid pro quo

-Quid pro quo means something for something:

-An attacker calls random numbers at a company, claiming to be calling back from technical support.
-Eventually this person will hit someone with a legitimate problem, grateful that someone is calling back to help them.
-The attacker will "help" solve the problem and, in the process, have the user type commands that give the attacker access or launch malware.

-In a 2003 information security survey, 91% of office workers gave researchers what they claimed was their password in answer to a survey question in exchange for a cheap pen.
-Similar surveys in later years obtained similar results using chocolates and other cheap lures, although they made no attempt to validate the passwords.